JohannEid/awesome-chainlink/README.md

 - [ChainLink and Its 4 Main Use Cases](https://medium.com/altcoin-magazine/the-four-biggest-use-cases-for-chainlink-a0245bd07b66) : Medium by the Crypto Oracle
 - [ChainLink: Detailed Review on the Project](https://medium.com/paradigm-fund/chainlink-detailed-review-on-the-project-9dbd5e050974) : Medium by Paradigm
 - [Our Investment in ChainLink](https://medium.com/@framework_v/https-medium-com-signal-capital-our-investment-in-chainlink-15ab90ee9c02) :  Medium by Framework Venture
-- [The Top 5 Reasons Every Institutional Investor Should Have A Position In Chainlink](https://blog.goodaudience.com/the-top-5-reasons-every-institutional-investor-should-have-a-position-in-chainlink-fec15538c1ab) : Medium by the Crypto Oracle
+- [Analysis of Chainlink — The Decentralised Oracle Network](https://medium.com/@jonnyhuxtable/analysis-of-chainlink-the-decentralised-oracle-network-7c69bee2345f) : Medium by Jonny Huxtable
 - [The Fourth Industrial Revolution: The Rise Of The Autonomous Economy](https://medium.com/altcoin-magazine/the-fourth-industrial-revolution-the-rise-of-the-autonomous-economy-cfe0886ad8b3) :  Medium by the Crypto Oracle
 - [Blockchain smart contracts are finally good for something in the real world](https://www.technologyreview.com/s/612443/blockchain-smart-contracts-can-finally-have-a-real-world-impact/) : Mit Technology Review by Mike Orcutt
 - [Introduction to ChainLink (LINK) – The Decentralized Oracle Network](https://cryptoslate.com/chainlink/) : Cryptoslate article by Sam Town